KxSystems/docs/docs/kb/http.md

 Providing q code as a GET param causes it to be evaluated eg. `http://localhost:8080?1+1` returns `2`.

-[.h.HOME](../ref/doth.md#hhome-webserver-root) can be set to be the webserver root in order to serve files contained in the directory e.g. creating an HTML file index.html in directory `/webserver/` and setting `.h.HOME="/webserver"` allows the file to be viewed via  `http://localhost:8080/index.html'.
+[.h.HOME](../ref/doth.md#hhome-webserver-root) can be set to be the webserver root to serve files contained in the directory e.g. creating an HTML file index.html in directory `/webserver/` and setting `.h.HOME="/webserver"` allows the file to be viewed via  `http://localhost:8080/index.html'.

 :fontawesome-regular-map: